diogovalentte/mantium/README.md

 # Custom Manga

-Mantium allows you to add mangas, manhwa, light novels, etc. that aren't from one of the supported source sites.
-You must manually track these manga, providing info about them like name, URL, cover image, etc. You **can** also provide the **next chapter** you should read from the manga, and update it every time you read a chapter.
+Mantium allows you to add manga, manhwa, light novels, etc., that aren't from one of the supported source sites.
+You must manually track these manga, providing info about them like name, URL, cover image, etc. You **can** also provide the **next chapter** you should read from the manga and update it every time you read a chapter.

 - Custom mangas are not treated as **multimangas**.